Health workers went on strike on Monday 13th October 2014 for the first time in 30 years over pay.

 With banners from WB&DTUC, Unison, National Union of Teachers along with Fire Brigades Union and civil service union PCS.
-Tim Martin entertained with an electric ukelele and his anti-austerity songs, followed by a steel-pan band and somosas.
+Tim Martin entertained with an electric ukulele and his anti-austerity songs, followed by a steel-pan band and samosas.

 This strike is about pay – but it is also about the future of the services these employees provide.
 Services used by everyone.

 10 July is “our chance to stand up for what is ‘really fair’ for school and council workers – the lowest paid of all”

 Local government and school workers in England, Wales and Northern Ireland voted for strike action after rejecting the employers’ pay offer of just 1%.

 While the employers argue that their offer is “fair” UNISON is stressing that it isn’t “fair” that the true value of their pay has fallen by 20% since 2010.

 Click here to see Caroline Lucas MP’s video